nguyenchiencong/nguyenchiencong.github.io/_pages/ai.md

 ### Playing with AI

 Since 2024, I've played with local LLMs (large language models).
-I use Ollama to get things running and Open WebUI as the interface.
 It's a fascinating time to be experimenting with those things.
 It's quite cool to be able to run a large language model on your own machine.

-I'm using Antigravity as my main code editor.
-I use continue.dev in Vscode with local LLMs for assistance in writing for the game only.
 I use Opencode (Claude Opus 4.5, Gemini 3, Chatgpt-5.2) as my main driver for semi-autonomous assisted coding.
 Handling AI models and coding agents feels like collecting and handling pokemons.